-- 1.1 Assembly resolution A.998(25) cautions that, unless the Council, the committees and their subsidiary bodies adopt a cradle to grave approach in relation to matters concerning capacity-building, technical cooperation and assistance, the chances of success in the ratification and effective implementation of IMO instruments may be reduced by the level of unpreparedness or lack of capacity that Member States, particularly of small island developing States (SIDS) and least developed countries (LDCs), experience at the point when implementation of such instruments is urgently required.
-Therefore, the development of this procedure is in keeping with the provisions of that resolution. - 1.2 The assessment of capacity-building implications for the implementation of new, and/or amendment to existing, instruments is an iterative process that begins with the acceptance of the preliminary proposal and runs in parallel up to the process of its implementation. - 1.3 The procedure does not prevent States from taking additional actions in promoting the advancement of the objectives of capacity-building through technical assistance or cooperation.
+- 1.1 Assembly resolution A.998(25) cautions that, unless the Council, the committees and their subsidiary bodies adopt a cradle to grave approach in relation to matters concerning capacity-building, technical cooperation and assistance, the chances of success in the ratification and effective implementation of IMO instruments may be reduced by the level of unpreparedness or lack of capacity that Governments, particularly of small island developing States (SIDS) and the least developed countries (LDCs), experience at the point when implementation of such instruments is urgently required and, therefore, the development of this procedure is in keeping with the provisions of resolution A.998(25). - 1.2 Assessment of capacity-building implications for the implementation of new, and/or amendment to existing, instruments is an iterative process that begins at the acceptance of the preliminary proposal and runs in parallel up to the process of its implementation. - 1.3 The procedure does not prevent States from taking extra actions in promoting the advancement of the objectives of capacity-building through technical assistance or cooperation.